bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 # Introduction

-This extension to the fuse dnbd3 client allows it to mount images writable.
-The changes to a writable mounted image will be stored in a separate file (also called Copy on Write (Cow)) on the client computer.
-These changes are uploaded in the background to the cow server.
-Once the user unmounts the images, all remaining changes will be uploaded.
-Then the image will be merged on the server (if set so in the startup parameters).
+This extension to the fuse dnbd3 client allows images to be mounted writable.
+The changes are saved in a separate file (also called Copy on Write, cow for short) on the client computer.
+These changes are uploaded to the cow server in the background.
+Once the user unmounts the image, any remaining changes are uploaded.
+As soon as all changes have been uploaded, the changes can be merged into a copy of the original image on the cow server (this can be set in the start parameters).

+A typical use case is updating or adding software to an existing image.

 # Usage

 ### New Parameters
-- `-c <path>` Enables the cow functionality, the argument sets the path for the temporary `meta` and `data` file in which the writes are stored
+- `-c <path>` Enables the cow functionality, the argument sets the path for the temporary `meta` and `data` file in which the writes are stored.
 - `-C <address>` sets the address of the cow server.
 The cow server is responsible for merging the original image with the changes from the client.
 - `-L <path>` Similar to `-c <path>` but instead of creating a new session, it loads an existing from the given path.
 - `-m` if set, the client will request a merge after the image is unmounted and all change are uploaded.

-- `--cowStatStdout` creates a status file at the same location as the data and meta file.
+- `cowStatFile` creates a status file at the same location as the data and meta file.
 The file contains information about the current session, for more information see [here](#status).
-- `--cowStatFile` similar to `--cowStatStdout` but the information will be printed in the stdout.
+- `--cowStatStdout` similar to `--cowStatFile` but the information will be printed in the stdout.

 Example parameters for creating a new cow session:
 ```